 B.C.'s COVID-19 Immunization Plan will happen in four phases.

 B.C.'s COVID-19 Immunization Plan will happen in four phases.
 The focus at first is to protect those most likely to experience severe illness.
-Vaccination for the general population will begin in April and vaccines will primarily be distributed by age groups, in five year increments, starting with the oldest.
+Vaccination for the general population begins in April and vaccines will primarily be distributed by age groups, in five year increments, starting with the oldest

 - Residents, staff and essential visitors to long-term care and assisted-living residences.

 - Individuals assessed and awaiting a long-term care placement.

 - Health care workers providing care for COVID-19 patients in settings like Intensive Care Units, emergency departments, medical and surgical units, and paramedics.